RepoForks/swift-collections-performance/README.md

 Answer to the question: what collection type is the best to store enormous number of data?

+A comprehensive answer to the question can be found in [this blogpost](https://www.netguru.co/codestories/handling-enormous-collection-types-in-swift).

 ## Idea

 ![Scrabble (Photo by Camille Orgel on Unsplash)](https://github.com/netguru/swift-collections-performance/blob/master/img/background.png)